 Trinity’s Outreach team assists guests further by connecting them to city resources such as housing, legal aid, and mental health services, and works with them to enroll in benefits such as SNAP.
 Resource hours are virtual for now and available by appointment.

 Volunteering at Trinity is another way we serve our community.
-When social distance protocols are lifted, we will once again invite volunteers to support our Outreach programs in person, which include packing and serving meals and a food pantry.
-Currently, at-home volunteers are making masks for COVID Courage, sharing random acts of kindness, and writing notes of support to our Brown Bag guests.
+Check back often.
+We will soon invite volunteers to support our Outreach programs in person, which include packing and serving meals daily.

 Stay in Touch

-Please email us with any questions you have and/or fill out the form below to be among the first to know about upcoming events, including when Trinity Commons will open to the public and how you can get involved.
+Please email us with any questions you have and/or add your email below to be among the first to know about upcoming events, including when Trinity Commons will open to the public and how you can get involved.